 Save on moving services

-If you’re moving a long distance, you could look into whether a moving container service or shared truck saves you money.
+If you’re moving a long distance, you could research whether a moving container service or shared truck saves you money.
 If you are moving locally, you might use an app that connects you to people who have a truck and moving experience.
 Or you could move smaller things yourself and use a mover for the most cumbersome items.

 Trim your belongings